Last Updated on January 6th, 2020

 If you are trying to fight acne on a budget, you will probably look for low-cost acne products.
-There are some products that are a great value for the money that will really help your skin.
-There are some products that are not worth what you are charged for them but that at least will not harm your skin.
+There are some products with great value for money that will really help your skin.
+There are some products that are not worth what the price, but they, at least, will not harm your skin.

 The most important thing to remember when choosing acne care products is that how much you spend has nothing to do with how well a product works.
 You can spend US $1 on a bar of Dove soap.
 You can spend US $40 on an Erno Laszlo Firmarine Blue Treatment Bar or $120 on a Cor Silver Bar.
 All three are equally beneficial, and in this case, equally harmful, to your skin.
 (The Cor Silver Bar, by the way, has the nasty side effect of turning white skin blue.
 It really only should be bought by wealthy Smurfs.)

 If you are trying to treat pimples, you can spend $12 on benzoyl peroxide to treat mild acne and get as good or better results as you would get from spending $1200 on N-Lite Laser Treatment.
 Just because a product costs more does not mean it will make your skin look better.

 In choosing acne care products, the most important thing to avoid is ingredients that can cause irritation.
 The darker your skin, the more important it is to stay irritation-free to avoid the formation of long-lasting or even permanent brown spots known as melasma.